knurling-rs/defmt/qemu-run/README.md

 additional arguments to configure semihosting, and pipe semihosting data into `defmt-decoder` to be decoded and printed to the console.

+Run `qemu-run --help` to see a list of other command-line arguments available.

 ## Support

 `defmt-print` is part of the [Knurling] project, [Ferrous Systems]' effort at